hdorgeval/playwright-fluent-ts-cucumber6-starter/README.md

 ## To view the html report of the last run

 * run the command `npm run report`.
+* the HTML report will automatically include:
+  - a screenshot whenever an error occured,
+  - all page errors (uncaught exceptions in the console) if any
+  - all failed requests if any
+  - the last ten requests

 ## To create a new step